Leixb/UPC-SIM_car_prices/README.md

 - Number of outliers

-- Rank variables according the sum of missing values (and errors).
+- Rank variables according to the sum of missing values (and errors).

 Per individuals, count: